Symmetry Fractionalization, Defects, and Gauging of Topological Phases: Examples

-Let us consider the $\mathbb{Z}_2$ defects.
-There are two of them due to the existence of a fixed-point anyon $Y$ and we denote them by $\sigma_\pm$.
+Let us consider the $\mathbb{Z}_2$ symmetry defects of the $\mathbb{Z}_3$-gauged theory.
+Since there are two topological charges, $I$ and $\Psi$, that are fixed under the symmetry action, there are two defect types, which we denote as $\Sigma^{\pm}$.
 We first state the conjectured fusion rules: